Maximization/contextual-logging-nodejs/README.md

 # Contextual Logging in Node.js

+For a detailed explanation of the concepts used in this repository, read the accompanying article: [Logging with Pino and AsyncLocalStorage in Node.js](https://maximorlov.com/logging-with-pino-and-asynclocalstorage-in-nodejs/).

 An example Node.js (Express) application that implements contextual logging by attaching a request ID to every log line.
 It uses [AsyncLocalStorage](https://nodejs.org/api/async_hooks.html#async_hooks_class_asynclocalstorage) together with [Pino](https://github.com/pinojs/pino).

 ## Getting started